HannaLAguilar/Coursera_Capstone./README.md

 ## Project overview

 Barcelona is a modern cosmopolitan city endowed with great dynamism.
 A great place with a rich culture, an identity of its own and an inexhaustible cultural and recreational offer.
-The city is divided in 10 districts and 73 neighbourhoods.
+The city is divided in 10 districts and 73 neighborhoods.
 In this project, a machine learning model was created using a **k-means clustering algorithm** to divide Barcelona into 5 differents zones according to the coordinates of each neighborhood, their principal attractive places, cost of the average rental of apartments, public libraries and transport information.

 As part of the project, a [Business approach](https://github.com/HannaLAguilar/The_Battle_of_the_neighborhoods-Barcelona/blob/master/Business%20approach.md) was developed.